Mathematics (MATH)

 Prerequisite: Prerequisite: MATH& 142 with a C or better

-Distribution Requirements: Quantitative
+Distribution Requirements: Quantitative, Natural Science

-MATH 152 Calculus II 5 Credits
+MATH& 152 Calculus II 5 Credits

 Covers integral calculus of single-variable functions.